syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img4.png)

-## Frozen Columns
+## Frozen columns

-Specify `frozen-columns` property of `e-scroll-settings` to freeze the columns(upto the specified frozenColumns value) at the time of scrolling.
-Horizontal scrollbar must be enabling while specifying `frozen-columns` then only you can scroll and see the remaining columns with freeze pane.
+Specify the `frozen-columns` property of `e-scroll-settings` to freeze the columns(upto the specified frozenColumns value) at the time of scrolling.
+Horizontal scrollbar must be enabled while specifying the `frozen-columns` then only you can scroll and see the remaining columns with freeze pane.

-N> `allow-scrolling` must be `true` while specifying `frozen-columns`.
+N> The `allow-scrolling` must be `true` while specifying `frozen-columns`.

 {% tabs %}
 {% highlight razor %}